SamuelRuby/samuelruby.github.io/_posts/2026-05-06-drift-detect-decide.md

 The 73.3% success rate validates the algorithm: gradient following plus beacon recruitment, operating without central control, produces reliable convergence on a target in a branching 3D vascular environment.

 The 26.7% failure rate is not a bug to be fixed.
 In clinical deployment, one would send thousands, perhaps millions of these.
 And statistical failure at the individual level is irrelevant if the collective success rate produces sufficient treatment at the target site.
 What does it matter if some don't go in the right branch?
 Look at it from this angle.
-In initial circulation, the distribution of nanobots in branches is stochastic, and so they're in different branches, before the beacon is active — before any nanobot had reached the target to signal the others.
+In initial circulation, the distribution of nanobots in branches is stochastic, and so they're in different branches, before the beacon is active, i.e, before any nanobot reaches the target to signal the others.
 If a nanobot enters the wrong branch before the beacon is activated, it has no information to correct its trajectory.
-It is effectively lost to the 'wrong' part of the network.
+It is effectively 'lost' to the 'wrong' part of the network.
 So, here we identify a specific vulnerability: early-arriving nanobots in the wrong branch have no information to correct their trajectory.
-In the next phase, scouts — a specialized nanoroobt caste, address this directly.
+In the next phase, **scouts** — a specialized nanoroobt caste, address this directly.

 ### Division of Labour
 Every nanobot in the simulation so far has been identical.
 Same thrust, same payload capacity, same energy budget, same behavioural parameters.
 But this is wrong, especially as a design philosophy.